vecnatechnologies/backbone-torso/docs/DOCUMENTATION.md

 You can put listeners and intervals in the initialize method of your view if you want them to continue to happen even if the view is dormant.
 NOTE: any setup you do in ```initialize``` or ```_activate``` should be removed in the ```_dispose``` or ```_deactivate``` callbacks.
 The notable exception is that dispose will automatically remove all listeners in the view.

-After being created, the view doesn't have any DOM but it's auto-generated container element.
+After being created, the view doesn't have any DOM but its auto-generated container element.
 Creating new DOM comes from the render method.
-It's sole purpose is to make sure that the view's DOM fragment is exactly correct.
+Its sole purpose is to make sure that the view's DOM fragment is exactly correct.
 It's not responsible for putting the view's DOM fragment on the DOM tree – that's what attach is for.
 Torso provides a templateRender function on the view that attempts to intelligently swap any updates into the current DOM fragment without regenerating it from scratch.
 It requires a “template” object that can take an object as a context and produces a string representation of the DOM.
 Typically Handlebars.js is used to achieve this.

 Views should never update DOM directly (e.g. grab elements using jQuery and change the element directly).
 Views should always change its state and re-render.
 Updating the DOM directly will cause the DOM to become unsynced on the next render.
 In a torso application, render can be invoked at any time by any other player in the application (e.g. other views, services, etc.).
 Thus, you need to make sure that the template can regenerate the DOM at any point in its life.